dCzenczek/Nuxt-Headless-CMS/README.md

 - Manage meta title and meta description for SEO improvement
 - Implement multiple locales with [nuxt/i18n](https://i18n.nuxtjs.org/)

-Project documentation is in progress, it will appear here someday.
+Documentation is still being built, but it will be [here](https://nuxt-headless-cms.herokuapp.com/).

 ## Getting started